-About 3 years ago, I discovered this little known company that was promoting its product on Kickstarter.
+About 4 years ago, I discovered this little known company that was promoting its product on Kickstarter.
 They called it CARV and the idea was to make a device that could ultimately become a ski instructor in your pocket.

 So what is it exactly?
-They are referring to it as a ski instructor in your pocket and that in a nutshell, is a fairly accurate description of what it is.
+They are referring to it as a digital ski coach and that in a nutshell, is a fair description of what it is.
 Will it put ski instructors out of business?
 Hardly, and not anytime soon but what it does do is put you and mainline instruction on the same page (all of a sudden.)
-So much of ski instruction historically has been hidden in the caverns of instructors manuals, many outdated by the time they were in print and others lost in translation from various languages and none of it could ever offer a way to provide measurable instant metrics that a person could use to compare themselves against.
+So much of ski instruction historically has been hidden in the caverns of instructors manuals, many outdated by the time they were in print and others lost in translation from various languages and none of it ever offered a way to provide measurable instant metrics that a person could use to compare and grow with.

 There are various ways to get the feedback ranging from analyzing your results at the end of the day or even after each run by looking at your device after your run or day to hooking up headphones so that you can instantly hear the feedback on any and all of the metrics.
-Not only that, there are mini tutorials on all the measurable components that gives you the WHY it is important to be improving your effort until you're scoring within the target zones.
-I'm wondering if the next thing will be a HUD or heads up display reading out your metrics in front of you as you're skiing.
+Not only that, there are mini tutorials on all the measurable components that will give you the WHY it is important to be improving your effort until you're scoring within the target zones.
+I'm wondering if the next thing will be a HUD or heads up display in your goggles reading out your metrics in front of you as you're skiing.

 The big question is this worth the investment in time and money to you?
-For starters, analyze your your own degree of curiosity as that should go a long way to providing the answer.
+For starters, analyze your own degree of curiosity as that should go a long way to providing the answer.
 I know that the current product is well tested for durability and they also have great customer service which is important.
-If you're reading this and are a member of the SST Program and if you'd like to try them out here in Whistler, you're in luck as one of our instructors has a couple of pairs that are available for a trial run.
+If you're reading this and are a member of the SST Program and if you'd like to try them out here in Whistler, you're in luck as one of our instructors, Peter Shandro, has a couple of pairs that are available for a trial run.

 To give them a whirl, send me a request by email and I'll get you linked up.